 No one does you quite like, well, you.
 Your electric bike might be one of many that came from the same factory, with the same design, but that doesn't mean you can't make it uniquely yours.
-No bike comes from the factory perfect for the new rider and we have some suggestions for making it yours.
+No bike comes from the factory perfect for the new rider so we have some suggestions for making your e-MTB even better for you.

 The trails and terrain you tackle are a little different for everyone.
 No one rides exactly the same way and everyone has their preferences.
 A great bike feels comfortable and familiar and the right upgrades and accessories can bring that feeling to your electric bike.

-In this list of the best e-bike accessories and upgrades, we focus on the demands of the best electric mountain bikes, however many of the points on this list actually cross over to e-gravel and e-road bikes too, as the fundamentals still hold true no matter what sort of e-bike you ride.
+In this list of the best e-bike accessories and upgrades, we focus on the demands of the best electric mountain bikes and budget e-MTBs, however, many of the points on this list actually cross over to e-gravel and e-road bikes too, as the fundamentals still hold true no matter what sort of e-bike you ride.
 So keep reading to find out what the best e-bike accessories and upgrades are and how they can make your e-bike better.

 An extra battery